Bune Information

 Words meant to convey the mystical and arcane are often subject to the translator’s own understanding and biases.

-There was also a sexuality bias at the time and Bune, like many other ancient deities subject to demonization was rewritten as male, as was common practice in the 1500s.
+There was also a sexuality bias at the time, and Bune, like many other ancient deities subject to demonization was rewritten as male – a common practice in the 1500s.

 27. Bune is a great duke who makes bodies come and go from place to place in another, and makes a rich home, and speaks haughtily before all people, and gives his true responses of what is asked of him; and has xxxv legions.”